Tesora/tesora-openstack-manuals/doc/cli-reference/source/trove.rst

 **Optional arguments:**

 ``--instance "opt=<value>[,opt=<value> ...] "``
-  Create an instance for the cluster.
+  Add an instance to the cluster.
 Specify multiple times to create multiple instances.
   Valid options are:
   flavor=<flavor_name_or_id>,